 Basket centrifuge: A metal basket rotating at centrifugal speeds and a cloth bag is fitted inside the basket.
 The drive mechanism runs the basket up to high speeds and feed is poured into the basket.
 Filtrate runs through the basket and is collected in an outer mantle.
-When sufficient solids have collected inside the bag, the machine is stopped and the solids removed or it is slowed down to allow a mechanical scraper to remove the bulk of the solids (a "heel" stays behind).
-In a horizontal version, the Peeler Centrifuge, the bulk of the cake can be removed without slowing the machine.
+When sufficient solids have collected inside the bag, the machine is slowed to allow a mechanical scraper to remove the bulk of the solids (a "heel" stays behind).
+In a horizontal version, the peeler centrifuge or inverting centrifuge, the bulk of the cake can be removed without slowing the machine.

-Cartridge filters: Pressure vessels inside which are fitted a number of filter cartridges.
-Almost without exception the flow is from the outside inwards.
-Cartridges are available in cleanable or (much more common) disposable form.
-A very wide variety of materials, textures, pore size and physical sizes are available.
+Cartridge filters: Pressure vessels which are fitted with filter cartridges where the flow is from the outside inwards.
+Cartridges are available in cleanable or disposable form.
+A wide variety of materials, pore size and physical sizes are available.